To amend section 236 of the Immigration and Nationality Act to modify the conditions on the detention of aliens, and for other purposes.

 Length: 6 pages

-This bill was introduced on September 21, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 21, 2016, in a previous session of Congress, but it did not receive a vote.

 Sep 21, 2016